dncoyote/software-engineering-guides/Notes/Core-Java-Interview.md

 - A package in Java is a namespace that groups related classes, interfaces, and sub-packages.
 - File structure must match package name.
 - If you don’t specify a package, the class goes into the default package.
 This is not recommended for production because it cannot be imported by classes in named packages.
 - If two classes have the same name, Name collisions will occur.
-We must FQN in that case. eg.,`java.util.Date`, `java.sql.Date`.
+We must use FQN in that case. eg.,`java.util.Date`, `java.sql.Date`.
 - There are two types of packages.
     - User defined packages.
     - Built in packages.